isItObservable/tracing_eda/README.md

 ## Notes
 1. Codelab associated with this repo can be found on [Solace Codelabs](https://codelabs.solace.dev/codelabs/opentelemetry-intro)
 1. More information on the Solace Python API can be found on the [Solace Community](https://solace.community/discussion/336/python-whos-in-for-a-real-treat)
+1. If the Solace API is still not public, you can install it from the community link and from this directory execute `pip install <path_to_API_wheel>`